-My husband and I created a family mission statement, then wrote in out in beautiful fonts on a chalkboard and hung it in our foyer.
-It took quite a bit of soul searching and discussion but it was worth the effort.
+My husband and I created a family mission statement, then wrote it out in beautiful fonts on a chalkboard and hung it in our foyer.
+It took quite a bit of soul-searching and discussion, but it was worth the effort.
 We felt empowered and excited for what the future held for us as a family.
 But then we got busy (again) and defaulted to behaviors that were easy and convenient and not necessarily ones that represented our values.

 If your values and behaviors don’t align, family members and outsiders will notice.
 It will be clear to them you don’t practice what you preach.

 This is not surprising because everything I’ve learned about organizational culture says that just knowing your values is not enough.
-You can say you stand for something, but unless those values are translated into behaviors, you will go about your days continuing with habits that are familiar and comfortable.
+You can say you stand for something, but unless you translate those values into behaviors, you will go about your days continuing with habits that are familiar and comfortable.

 Words like creativity, integrity, and efficiency are just nouns or abstractions.
 You may have a general understanding what they mean, but what do they look like practically?

 This matters to me most as a parent.
-When I tell my kids to do things in excellence (one of our family’s values) they may not know what it means.
-Even if they understand that word, they may think it means something completely different than I do.
-If I have already decided what specifically what it means to me I can say, “I’d like you to clean your room with excellence.
+When I tell my kids to do things in excellence (one of our family’s values), they may not know what it means.
+Even if they understand that word, they may think it means something entirely different than I do.
+If I've already decided what precisely what excellence means to me I can say, “I’d like you to clean your room with excellence.
 Please complete the task promptly and thoroughly.”
-They know exactly what I expect.
+They know what I expect.

 When you create practices around your values they come to life.